romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 ```

 ## Life Cycle of a Batch Apex Class
-Life Cycle of Batch Apex
+Life Cycle of Batch Apex (Status of jobs in the Apex Flex Queue)

 1. Holding: - Job has been submitted and is held in the Apex flex queue until system resources become available to queue the job for processing.
 2. Queued : - Job is awaiting execution.